OmranAlrawahi/Omran-Alrawahi-201285265/README.md

-# Hi, This for 	Programming for Geographical Information Analysis: Core Skills muduel
+# Hi, This for 	Programming for Geographical Information Analysis: Core Skills module assignment submission